camoverride/emotion-detector/README.md

 ### App Development

+- [ ] move haarcascade face cropping model to a server so that I can remove cv2 from dependencies and reduce docker build size.
+- [ ] one route should crop and save to another canvas element.
+Then the cropped face should be passed to every other route, where there is one route per model.
+That way each model can update without needing to wait for the others.
+Also: update some models (i.e. gender) less frequently.

 - [ ] Don't resize entire webcam image.
 Instead, sample a square from the middle of the image.
 This will prevent distortion from resizing!
-- [ ] Currently, I have a server deployed with docker/kubernetes on GCP.
+- [ ] Currently, I have an app server deployed with docker/kubernetes on GCP.
 It is HTTP, not HTTPS, so the webcam doesn't work (Chrome blocks `getMediaDevices` from HTTP connections).
 To get around this, I put an exception for my app in chrome's firewall: https://stackoverflow.com/questions/34197653/getusermedia-in-chrome-47-without-using-https
 - [ ] create actual tests
 - [ ] Replace flask_sockets with the real deal: https://cloud.google.com/appengine/docs/flexible/python/using-websockets-and-session-affinity
 - [ ] Currently, requests are sent from `setInterval` on the client -- this is very insecure.
 Find a better way of doing this...